-Promote awareness of the signs and symptoms to both medical professionals and members of the public
+Promoting awareness of the cancer’s signs and symptoms by both medical professionals and members of the public

-Together we will provide a means of pressing for necessary priority to be given to early diagnosis; encourage and support research into the development of new and innovative treatments; and provide advice and support to patients and families affected by the disease.
+Together we will press for necessary priority to be given to early diagnosis; encourage and support research into the development of new and innovative treatments; and provide advice and support to patients and families affected by the disease.